makrai/notes/kratzer-88-stage-level-individual-level-pred.md

     2(b) cannot mean that there are altruistic ones 3(e) con mean 'If John stends on a chair, he con touch the ceiling', but 3(b) cennot mean 'If John has unusually long arms, he con touch the ceiling·
-* connot be o distinction tho\ Is mode in the lexicon or o longuoge once and for oil
+* cannot be o distinction tho\ Is mode in the lexicon or o longuoge once and for oil
   * lr I dyed my holr every other doy, my properly or hovlng brown holr would be stage-level.
 Usuolly we think of